IAreKyleW00t/docker-caddy-cloudflare/README.md

 [docs](https://caddyserver.com/docs/) for more information on using Caddy.

 Simply create the container as usual and include your `CF_API_TOKEN` (email no longer required for API Tokens).
-We can utilizing Caddy's support for [Environment varaiables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) to pass these values into our `Caddyfile`.
+We can utilize Caddy's support for [Environment varaiables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) to pass these values into our `Caddyfile`.

+> [!TIP]
+> Be sure to create your `Caddyfile` beforehand to avoid Docker startup errors.

 ```sh
 docker run --rm -it \